Last Updated September 2016

 CAN YOU OPT-OUT OF OUR SHARING OF PERSONAL INFORMATION ABOUT YOU?

 Financial companies, including Intersections, choose how they share your personal information.
 Federal law gives you the right to limit some, but not all, sharing.
-We have already indicated the circumstances under which we share your personal information.
+We have already disclosed the circumstances under which we share your personal information.
 However, it is important for you to know that you may elect for us not to have us contact you for marketing purposes.
 You may call us or, if we send you an e-mail primarily for a marketing purpose, you may follow the instructions in the e-mail to opt out of receiving further marketing communications.

 HOW DO WE PROTECT PERSONALLY IDENTIFIABLE INFORMATION ABOUT YOU?